Forensic science

-As well as working within forensic investigation, forensic science graduates are highly employable in many careers requiring an enquiring, scientific and legal mind
+As well as working within forensic investigation or other police services, forensic science graduates are highly employable in many careers requiring an analytical, scientific and legal mind

 Job options